-So I’ve been having a little think about the things that we can do, to make a rented house feel homely and completely change the look and feel of a room with wallpaper.
+So I’ve been having a little think about the things that we can do.
+Thingsto make a rented house feel homely and completely change the look and feel of a room with wallpaper.

 Without actually sticking it to the walls.

-This first little tutorial shows how to make a circle fan.
+This tutorial shows how to make a Paper Circle Fan Decoration.

 So here we go — super simple and they look a million dollars!

 How To Make A Paper Circle Fan Decoration

 You will need: